Darwin & surrounds 24-hour itinerary

 Immerse yourself in the local Aboriginal art scene this afternoon.
 Darwin City and Parap are great places to view and invest in art pieces from around the Northern Territory.

-The Museum and Art Gallery of the Northern Territory is a great place to find out more about Aboriginal art and see local crocodile celebrity, Sweetheart.
-The famous 5-metre, 780-kilogram taxidermied saltwater crocodile is on permanent display in the museum.
-The museum also houses a Cyclone Tracy exhibition which is worth a visit to appreciate the scale of devastation the city suffered on 24th December 1974.
+Next stop, visit the Museum and Art Gallery of the Northern Territory (MAGNT) to learn more about Aboriginal art, the history of Darwin and to see the local crocodile celebrity, Sweetheart.
+The famous 5-metre, 780-kilogram saltwater crocodile is on permanent display in the museum.

 Cruise at sunset